michael-rubel/livewire-best-practices/Examples/event-listeners-over-polling.md

 ];
 ```

-*In component to send signal from:*
+*In component to send the signal from:*
 ```php
 $this->emit('userUpdated');
 ```